Support Us On Patreon

 Heidemarie Stefanyshyn-Piper

-Heidemarie Stefanyshyn-Piper is an astronaut from United States of America affiliated with the government agency National Aeronautics and Space Administration, embarked on 2 space flights and engaging in 5 spacewalk(s) during his/her career as an astronaut.
+Heidemarie Stefanyshyn-Piper is a retired government astronaut from United States of America, affiliated with National Aeronautics and Space Administration.

 Heidemarie Martha Stefanyshyn-Piper is an American Naval officer, engineer, and a former NASA astronaut.
 She has achieved the rank of Captain in the United States Navy.
 She is also a qualified and experienced salvage officer.
 Her major salvage projects include de-stranding the tanker Exxon Houston off the coast of Barbers Point, on the island of Oahu, Hawaii, and developing the plan for the Peruvian Navy salvage of the Peruvian submarine Pacocha.